Tom Sobolik

 Build datasets for experimentation

 Your experiments are only as good as the data you’re feeding them.
 It’s paramount to have clear visibility into the test data used for your experiments so you can ensure that this data is high-quality and annotated correctly, avoiding false evaluations.
-Creating test datasets can be tedious and error-prone—for instance, if you want to sample production data for your test datasets, you might find yourself meticulously copying and pasting LLM inputs and outputs from logs or traces into spreadsheets.
+Creating test datasets can be tedious and error-prone.
+For instance, if you want to sample production data for your test datasets, you might find yourself meticulously copying and pasting LLM inputs and outputs from logs or traces into spreadsheets.

 The Datasets view enables you to create, view, and manage your experiments’ datasets from the Datadog web UI.
 The dataset page shows all records, including each record’s input, output, and metadata.
 You can also manually add new records to the dataset from this view.
 For example, the following screenshot shows records from a dataset containing question-answer pairs for a personal finance application.